rubengees/helmup/README.md

 # helmup

-Check your helm chart dependencies for updates and apply them with an interactive selection.
-Helmup is a self contained binary with zero dependencies written in go.
+Check your helm chart dependencies for updates and apply them with an interactive selection. helmup is a self-contained binary bundling (parts of) the helm cli written in go.

 ### Demo